 The employment opportunities in photonics are excellent.
-The photonics market features stable growth much beyond the global GDP growth.
-Applications of photonics include light sensing, telecommunication, information processing, illumination, metrology, spectroscopy, medicine, laser material processing, automotive robotics and defence.
-While the photonics industry is truly global and international enterprises offer job opportunities all over the world.
-A number of photonics related companies (e.g. Axis Communications, NKT Photonics, Veoneer, Ericsson) exist in Lund and the greater Öresund region.
+Since many years, the photonics market features stable growth much beyond the global GDP growth.
+Applications of photonics include light sensing, telecommunication, information processing, illumination, metrology, spectroscopy, medicine, laser material processing, automotive robotics and defense.
+The photonics industry is truly global and international enterprises offer job opportunities all over the world.
+A number of photonics related companies (e.g. Axis Communications, NKT Photonics, Veoneer, Ericsson) are located in Lund or the greater Öresund region.
 PhotonicSweden represents the optics industry in Sweden.
-Two international research facilities create additional opportunities for photonics engineers – MAX IV, a synchrotron radiation laboratory that opened in Lund in June 2016, and ESS, the European Spallation Source that is currently under construction.
+Two international research facilities create additional opportunities for photonics engineers in Lund itself – MAX IV, a modern synchrotron of the latest generation, and ESS, the European Spallation Source that is currently under construction